If you were to choose between a well written blog post and an amateur video content what would you choose?

 The problem i find with this approach is that Running like this can only get you drained of all your motivation if you’re not careful.

 I mean, it is not a bad thing to start out as a Vlogger.
 At any given time, lot of things will always play out to decide if you’re ready to switch to video content.

 For instance your industry and the audience you’re targeting with your video content will have a role to play in determining your expenses and the quality that will be expected of each video you produce.

 A niche with super high end client that’s used to sophisticated video content for instance will not only see you and your video as amateur especially where they are not up to the industry standard, they will always prefer the established persons in that Industry, to a new entrant.

 What a new Blogger can do about Video Content

 I was listening to Gary the other day in one of his videos and he kept focusing on documenting Video Content.
 Attendees raised issues like investment in background setting, Video Camera, Clothing for the video presentation etc.

 His reply to most of the observations was that these things don’t really matter.

 Yeah i understand his point of view.
 Especially as a thought leader and established Content Marketer, that doesn’t matter.
 And it won’t matter if he’s making the video in his bedroom or in his kitchen.

 He’s earned his credibility.
 So he can take many things for granted without people looking down on his brand.

-But, people do care, if you’re a new brand starting out this way?
+But as a new brand, do you think people really care, if you’re starting out this way?

 Now here’s the thing…